pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bool overlay: put image in foreground (default) or background.

-      :arg float rotate: show the source rectangle rotated by some angle.
+      :arg float rotate: .. versionadded:: 1.14.10 show the source rectangle rotated by some angle.

-          .. versionadded:: 1.14.10

-          .. versionchanged:: 1.14.11
-             Any angle is now supported.
+          .. versionchanged:: 1.14.11 Any angle is now supported.

-      :arg rect-like clip: choose which part of the source page to show.
+      :arg rect_like clip: choose which part of the source page to show.
 Default is the full page, else must be finite and its intersection with the source page must not be empty.

       .. note:: In contrast to method :meth:`Document.insertPDF`, this method does not copy annotations or links, so they are not shown.
 But all its **other resources (text, images, fonts, etc.)** will be imported into the current PDF.
 They will therefore appear in text extractions and in :meth:`getFontList` and :meth:`getImageList` lists -- even if they are not contained in the visible area given by ``clip``.